 Yes, it can be annoying how different browsers and platforms render fonts.
 Yes, the low resolution issues make it hard to stay focused for more than five minutes.
 But, well, it is part of a web designer’s job to make sure that texts are easy and nice to read on all major browsers and platforms.
 Correct leading, word and letter spacing, active white space, and dosed use of color help readability.
 But that’s not quite it.
 A great web designer knows how to work with text not just as content, he treats text as a user interface:

 Slightly more famous examples of unornamental websites that treat text as interface are: google, eBay, craigslist, youtube, flickr, Digg, reddit, delicious.
 Control over typography is not just a basic design necessity.
 Knowing how to treat text as a user interface is the key factor for successful Web design.
 Successful websites manage to create a simple interface and a strong identity at the same time.
 But that’s another subject.

-UPDATE: As it raised so many eyebrows, hands and questions I decided to write a follow up to this article.
+UPDATE: As it raised so many eyebrows, hands and questions I decided to write a follow up

 Where to Start: Some Reading Tips